BITSS/UCMerced2017/README.md

 1-Intro features a set of slides (Beamer/LaTeX slides rendered as PDF) that discuss the reproducibility crisis in the social sciences.

-2-Reg-and-PAP is slides and activities on registration and pre-analysis plans.

-3-Repro-Code is slides and activities on coding for reproducibility.

-4-DataSharing-and-Rep is slides and activities on data de-identification, sharing, and replication.

-5-VersionControl describes activities for using Git with the Github Desktop application and the Github website.
+2-Tools-Intro is a set of slides covering the software tools we'll discuss.

-6-[fill in the blank] contains example files to run dynamic documents in both Stata and R.
+3-[fill in the blank] contains example files to run dynamic documents in both Stata and R.

+4-VersionControl describes activities for using Git with the Github Desktop application and the Github website.

 #### Additional Materials:
-X-Frontier is a set of slides on new opportunities (grants, workshops, etc.) in transparency.
+x-Frontier is a set of slides on new opportunities (grants, workshops, etc.) in transparency.

-X-Tools-Intro is a set of slides covering the software tools we'll discuss.
+x-Reg-and-PAP is slides and activities on registration and pre-analysis plans.

+x-Repro-Code is slides and activities on coding for reproducibility.

+x-DataSharing-and-Rep is slides and activities on data de-identification, sharing, and replication.

 ## Workshop Agenda